Bushikot/mrl-sublime-syntax/README.md

-# Master Rule Language syntax highliting
+# Master Rule Language syntax highlighting

 MRL is a compact, declarative language used to define rules and collectors for processing and organizing events in a cell.
 Uncompiled rule and collector source files have a .mrl file extension.